evpl/jkscope/README.md

 #### `let` and `also`

-Both methods are the same.
-These methods perform given function block on this object and returns this object.
+Both methods are the same and differ in the name only.
+Methods perform the function block on this object and return this object.

 ```
 MyDTO myDTO = new MyDTO().let(it -> {